hectoralfa/hectoralfa/README.md

 ## 🧠 About Me

-I am a **Data Scientist with a strong foundation in Actuarial Science**, focused on **applied statistical modeling and machine learning** for real-world decision-making.
+I'm a **Data Scientist with a strong foundation in Actuarial Science**, focused on **applied statistical modeling and machine learning** for real-world decision-making.

 My work spans **public and private sectors**, where I design analytical solutions that combine:
 - statistical inference,